What Are Nootropics?

 Some common ways in which nootropics work include:

-Increasing the production or availability of neurotransmitters in the brain
+Increasing the production/availability of neurotransmitters in the brain

 Nootropics have the potential to enhance cognitive function by increasing the production or availability of neurotransmitters in the brain.